Sebobo/Shel.Crawler/README.md

 Due to the complexity of the page context, this might not give the desired results, but the resulting html of alle crawled pages can be stored for further usage.

-To make this work, you currently also have to set the `baseUri` for Neos by setting in the the `Settings.yaml` or by providing the `baseUri` in general via a environment variable.
+To make this work, you currently also have to set the `Neos.Flow.http.baseUri` setting for Neos in your `Settings.yaml` or by providing the `baseUri` in general via the environment variable `CRAWLER_BASE_URI`.
-See `Configuration/Production/Settings.yaml`.
+See `Configuration/Production/Settings.yaml` for an example.
 This works better with multisite setups.

 ```console
 ./flow crawler:crawlnodes --siteNodeName <sitename>